 I have been looking at the King Arthur Flour Bakealong challenges for a few months now and decided it was time to jump in and give one a try.
 I made the Golden Focaccia recipe for the August 2017 challenge.
-I found the recipe pretty easy to follow and we liked the result very much.
-It was gone in one evening.
+The recipe was easy to follow and we liked the result very much, we demolished it.
 We did decide we would try the thicker version next time.
 It is mentioned in the recipe as being more popular in the US and we agree we prefer the thicker, fluffy focaccia.
 Ours also came out a little dry so we will not leave it in the oven as long, we were more toward the maximum time in the recipe vs. the minimum.
 Overall, this was delicious and easy and definitely worth repeating.

 There are many ways to use focaccia in your meal in addition to just eating it plain.
 Disney uses focaccia at a number of locations.
 One that looks delicious is Caprese Sandwich at the Jolly Holiday Bakery Cafe at Disneyland.
 The sandwich is described as mozzarella, basil, lettuce, citrus aioli, basil vinaigrette and balsamic glaze.
 I definitely need to pull together a recipe for that!
 Another option is the focaccia served with olive oil at Tony’s Town Square at the Magic Kingdom.